My flesh and my heart may fail, but God is the strength of my heart and my portion forever. Psalm 73:26

 5 They are free from burdens of men,

-neither are they plagued with troubles like other men.
+and they are not plagued with troubles like other men.

 6 Therefore pride is like a chain around their neck.